alimanfoo/pysamstats/README.md

 Options:
-  -h, --help            show this help message and exit -t TYPE, --type=TYPE  type of statistics to print: coverage,
+  -h, --help            show this help message and exit -t TYPE, --type=TYPE  Type of statistics to print, one of: coverage,
                         coverage_strand, coverage_ext, coverage_ext_strand,
                         coverage_gc, variation, variation_strand, tlen,
                         tlen_strand, mapq, mapq_strand, baseq, baseq_strand,
                         baseq_ext, baseq_ext_strand, coverage_binned,
                         coverage_ext_binned, mapq_binned, alignment_binned,
-                        tlen_binned
+                        tlen_binned.
   -c CHROMOSOME, --chromosome=CHROMOSOME
-                        chromosome name
+                        Chromosome name.
   -s START, --start=START
-                        start position (1-based)
+                        Start position (1-based).
-  -e END, --end=END     end position (1-based)
+  -e END, --end=END     End position (1-based).
-  -z, --zero-based      use zero-based coordinates (default is false, i.e.,
+  -z, --zero-based      Use zero-based coordinates (default is false, i.e.,
-                        use one-based coords)
+                        use one-based coords).
-  -u, --truncate        truncate pileup-based stats so no records are emitted
+  -u, --truncate        Truncate pileup-based stats so no records are emitted
-                        outside the specified position range -d, --pad             pad pileup-based stats so a record is emitted for every position (default is only covered positions) -f FASTA, --fasta=FASTA
+                        outside the specified position range.
+  -d, --pad             Pad pileup-based stats so a record is emitted for
-                        reference sequence file, only required for some statistics
-  -o, --omit-header     omit header row from output
-  -p N, --progress=N    report progress every N rows --window-size=N       size of window for binned statistics [300] --window-offset=N     window offset to use for deciding which genome
-                        position to report binned statistics against [150] --max-depth=MAX_DEPTH
+                        every position (default is only covered positions).
+  -D MAX_DEPTH, --max-depth=MAX_DEPTH
                         Maximum read depth permitted in pileup-based
                         statistics.
-The default limit is *8000*.
+The default limit is 8000.
+  -f FASTA, --fasta=FASTA
+                        Reference sequence file, only required for some statistics.
+  -o, --omit-header     Omit header row from output.
+  -p N, --progress=N    Report progress every N rows.
+  --window-size=N       Size of window for binned statistics (default is 300).
+  --window-offset=N     Window offset to use for deciding which genome
+                        position to report binned statistics against.
+The default is 150, i.e., the middle of 300bp window.

 Pileup-based statistics types (each row has statistics over reads in a pileup column):

-    * coverage            - number of reads aligned to each genome position (total and properly paired)
+    * coverage            - Number of reads aligned to each genome position (total and properly paired).
-    * coverage_strand     - as coverage but with forward/reverse strand counts
+    * coverage_strand     - As coverage but with forward/reverse strand counts.
-    * coverage_ext        - various additional coverage metrics, including
+    * coverage_ext        - Various additional coverage metrics, including
-                            coverage for reads not properly paired (mate unmapped, mate on other chromosome, ...)
+                            coverage for reads not properly paired (mate unmapped, mate on other chromosome, ...).
-    * coverage_ext_strand - as coverage_ext but with forward/reverse strand counts
+    * coverage_ext_strand - As coverage_ext but with forward/reverse strand counts.
-    * coverage_gc         - as coverage but also includes a column for %GC
+    * coverage_gc         - As coverage but also includes a column for %GC.
-    * variation           - numbers of matches, mismatches, deletions, insertions, etc.
+    * variation           - Numbers of matches, mismatches, deletions, insertions, etc.
-    * variation_strand    - as variation but with forward/reverse strand counts
+    * variation_strand    - As variation but with forward/reverse strand counts.
-    * tlen                - insert size statistics
+    * tlen                - Insert size statistics.
-    * tlen_strand         - as tlen but with statistics by forward/reverse strand
+    * tlen_strand         - As tlen but with statistics by forward/reverse strand.
-    * mapq                - mapping quality statistics
+    * mapq                - Mapping quality statistics.
-    * mapq_strand         - as mapq but with statistics by forward/reverse strand
+    * mapq_strand         - As mapq but with statistics by forward/reverse strand.
-    * baseq               - baseq quality statistics
+    * baseq               - Base quality statistics.
-    * baseq_strand        - as baseq but with statistics by forward/reverse strand
+    * baseq_strand        - As baseq but with statistics by forward/reverse strand.
-    * baseq_ext           - extended base quality statistics, including qualities
+    * baseq_ext           - Extended base quality statistics, including qualities
-                            of bases matching and mismatching reference
+                            of bases matching and mismatching reference.
-    * baseq_ext_strand    - as baseq_ext but with statistics by forward/reverse strand
+    * baseq_ext_strand    - As baseq_ext but with statistics by forward/reverse strand.

 Binned statistics types (each row has statistics over reads aligned starting within a genome window):

-    * coverage_binned     - as coverage but binned
+    * coverage_binned     - As coverage but binned.
-    * coverage_ext_binned - as coverage_ext but binned
+    * coverage_ext_binned - As coverage_ext but binned.
-    * mapq_binned         - similar to mapq but binned
+    * mapq_binned         - Similar to mapq but binned.
-    * alignment_binned    - aggregated counts from cigar strings
+    * alignment_binned    - Aggregated counts from cigar strings.
-    * tlen_binned         - as tlen but binned
+    * tlen_binned         - As tlen but binned.

 Examples:

     pysamstats --type coverage example.bam > example.coverage.txt
     pysamstats --type coverage --chromosome Pf3D7_v3_01 --start 100000 --end 200000 example.bam > example.coverage.txt

-Version: 0.15 (pysam 0.7.7)
+Version: 0.15.1 (pysam 0.7.7)
 ```

 From Python: